 Q: Am I able to use my own Monumental Stonemason?

-A: RGCRT have a list of registered Monumental Stonemasons who are compliant and able to work with in the Cemetery ground s, so the Stonemason you use must be on this list.
-RGCRT cannot recommend a particular operator, however we are always available to help with monumental enquiries.
+A: Rookwood General Cemeteries Reserve Trust has a list of registered Monumental Stonemasons who are compliant and able to work with in the Cemetery ground s, so the Stonemason you use must be on this list.
+We cannot recommend a particular operator, however we are always available to help with monumental enquiries.

 Q: How long should I wait before I commission a monument?